Avoiding Getting Hurt

 If your partner is physically hurting you, you should stop dancing for a moment, and say something like "I'm sorry, but you are holding my hand a little tightly.
 Could we try it again?"
 Usually your partner will be unaware that they're hurting you and will be anxious to correct the problem.
 If you receive an inconsiderate response, or your partner seems unwilling to modify their behavior, it's appropriate to stop dancing and head for the sidelines -- even if it's the middle of a song.
 Say something along the lines of, "Gee, my shoulder is really hurting.
 I'd like to stop now."
 If you are timid or, if you are more straightforward, "Excuse me, but you've hurt my arm.
 I'm going to stop now."
 And then walk away -- it's not a discussion; it's not a negotiation; and you do not need permission or approval from the offender to stop dancing with him/her.
 Social dancing should never be physically painful or dangerous.

-Same principle applies if you are being fondled in ways you dislike: stop dancing, say something to the person, and head for the sidelines.
-How can you know if the groping was intended or accidental?
+Same principle applies if you are being touched in ways you dislike: stop dancing, say something to the person, and head for the sidelines.
+How can you know if the unwanted touch was intended or accidental?
 Trust your feelings and you'll be correct 99.99 percent of the time.
-We encourage the victims of gropers to say something to the perpetrator.
-Whether or not you're able to address it directly, PLEASE talk to someone in charge.
+We encourage you to discuss the issue with the person, but whether or not you're able to address it directly, PLEASE talk to someone in charge.
 We work hard to discourage this kind of behavior in our dance community and we do address it whenever it comes up - but we can only know about it if you tell us.
 A word from you could prevent someone else from having the same bad experience.

 Subscribe to Vermont Swings